cewing/cf-uge/source/making.rst

         Once a file has been added, git is aware of the file and will track changes to it.

+        The command also adds files that have been modified from their known state to the *stage*.

         Read more about ``add`` in `Recording Changes to the Repository`_ in `the Pro Git book`_.